isikgurhan/Personal-Projects/README.md

 The data set contains laboratory values of blood donors and Hepatitis C patients and demographic values like age.
 I am trying to determine whether instance is Hepatitis C patient or blood donor with machine learning algorithms.
 First I will do data cleaning and preparation and after that EDA.
 Finally I will do implementation of machine learning algorithms.

+You can find the real code for this work on

 Example from dataset:

 <img width="685" alt="Ekran Resmi 2021-03-22 18 02 44" src="https://user-images.githubusercontent.com/79477750/112010931-d0a78100-8b38-11eb-82f4-261583bec1bc.png">